Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 Doing the above safely through bureaucracies like inspection and certification procedures, automobile registration

 Notes:
-Before we can understand what makes smart contracts "smart" versions of contracts, we need to understand what contracts are in the first place.
+Before we can understand the ways in which smart contracts are "smart" versions of contracts, we need to understand what contracts are in the first place.
 Afterall, we are standing on the shoulders of giants here.
 And in order to understand what contracts are, we'll start all the way back at human coordination.
 We'll see that contracts are just a pretty good technology to achieve coordination, and that smart contracts are an improvement on that technology.